 The Galaxy Link can be used for a variety of sharing relationships, including:

-- A state site and local sites
+- A state site and local sites with in the state

 - A volunteer center and various local nonprofits